thequinn/happyrobot-fde-task/README.md

   dimensions text
 );
 ```

+The negotiation workflow sets `load_booked` to `"Y"` automatically when an offer is accepted, so starting new loads with `"N"` ensures unfinished deals remain visible to carriers.

 Seed data using the Supabase dashboard or CLI with the entries in [`loads.json`](loads.json), or run the helper script: